B2B Ordering Platform

 Retail and B2B operations platforms.

 This solution combines ERP software’s functionality with a standalone OMS’s intuitiveness.
-Designed for the specialized demands of the B2B retail and wholesale industry, you can import and export products, manage orders, sell, ship, track orders and inventory and manage marketing strategies, customer care and information storage.
+Designed for the specialized demands of the B2B retailers and wholesalers, you can import and export products, manage orders, sell, ship, track orders and inventory, and manage marketing strategies, customer care, and information storage.

 The solution meets industry best practices and provides a unified, automated buying experience.